cyberboyplas/NgrokWh/README.md

 # NgrokWh

-El Mejor Ngrok para termux, 100% Funcional.
-Creado por el famoso Sensei, esta herramienta se usará también en WhPhisher
+The best ngrok for termux, 100% functional and stable.
+Created by The Famous Sensei

-Como instalar Ngrok para termux última versión y sin errores.
+How to install Ngrok for termux without errors:

-- INSTALACIÓN -
+- INSTALLATION -

 `pkg install git`